Your Account Your Account

 - Why is there a truck driving slowly around my neighborhood?

 Utilities is performing a city-wide survey of our electric system.
 Due to the vast area of the survey, it is necessary to use a vehicle.
 The measurements can only be taken when the vehicle is driving slowly.
-The vehicle will have amber safety beacons and a sign with the Fort Collins Utilities and the UTGIS logos.
+The vehicle will have amber safety beacons with the Fort Collins Utilities logo.

 - What are utility workers doing with hand held testers near poles and pedestals?

-During our contact voltage survey, if a surface is suspected to carry low voltage, the contractor will manually check the area with handheld tools.
+During our contact voltage survey, if a surface is suspected to carry low voltage, the Light and Power crews will manually check the area with handheld tools.

 - Why is there caution tape or plastic wrapped around a pole, electric vault or pedestal?

-Our contractor has confirmed a low voltage contact voltage on a surface.
+Light and Power crews have confirmed a low voltage contact voltage on a surface.
 They are making the area safe with protective wrap or cones and warning tape.
-If the contractor finds a contact voltage that could be harmful to the public, they will stay on site until Light and Power crews fix the problem.
+If our crews find a contact voltage that could be harmful to the public, they will remain on site and make necessary repairs to eliminate the problem.
+If immediate repairs are not possible, crews will de-energize the problem equipment until proper repairs can be made.

 - What do I do when I see caution tape wrapped around a pole, vault or pedestal?